-Traveling for business can have some great perks.
-It allows you to see the world and experience places you may not have seen if it weren’t for business.
-The experience is what you make of it.
+Traveling for business can have some great perks; it allows you to see the world and experience places you may not have seen if it weren’t for this travel opportunity.
+One of the biggest things to keep in mind is that the experience is what you make of it.

-Luckily, people have been traveling the globe on business trips for a long time.
+Luckily for you, people have been traveling around the world for business trips for a long time before you.
 Let’s dive into a few things they wish they knew before stepping onto their first flight.

 1. Invest in Great Luggage

 Notice we went with “great” luggage, not good luggage.
-You can get good luggage pretty much anywhere, but great luggage can make traveling much easier, more efficient and easier to organize your belongings.
+You can get good luggage almost anywhere, but great luggage can make traveling much easier, more efficient, and easier to organize your belongings.

-Don’t just run out to Costco or Macy’s and grab any old luggage off the rack.
+Don’t just grab any old luggage off the rack.
 Do some research.
 Brands such as Away and Delsey are just a few companies that go above and beyond your ordinary luggage.
 Look for a luggage set that is durable, secure, has four wheels, and offers compartments that make sense for your belongings.
 Bonus points if your luggage allows you to charge your phone.
 Lastly, make sure you have a great backpack, too.
 It will pay for itself many times over throughout your career.

 2. Research Can Be Rewarding

-There are dozens of credit cards that claim to be the best card for those who spend more time in the air or a hotel than in the comfort of their own home.
+There are dozens of credit cards that claim to be the best card for those who spend a lot of time in the air or in a hotel.
 However, you can’t necessarily try a few out before deciding which card suits you best.

 3. Develop a Solid Plan for the Airport